-I am an Instructor in the Department of Government and Politics at the University of Maryland and a Political Science Adjunct Instructor at Gettysburg College.
-I am completing my Ph.D. requirements in Government and Politics at the University of Maryland and will defend my dissertation in Spring 2018.
-I hold an M.A. from the same program and a B.A. in Political Science from the University of St. Thomas.
+I am a Lecturer in the Department of Government and Politics.
+I recently completed my Ph.D. in Government and Politics at the University of Maryland.
+I hold an M.A. from the same program, and a B.A. in Political Science from the University of Saint Thomas.

-My research uses a political psychology approach to examine civil resistance, human rights, and environmental politics, and I recently co-authored an article on OpenGlobalRights describing the relationship between political ideology and human rights attitudes.
+My research uses a political psychology approach to examine civil resistance, human rights, and environmental politics.
+My co-authored article examining the relationship between political ideology and human rights attitudes appeared on OpenGlobalRights (2017).
 I am a recipient of the Ann G. Wylie Dissertation Fellowship (2016), the James F. Hoobler Fellowship (2016) for public policy research, and my co-authored work won the Donald C. Piper Award (2015 and 2016) for the best graduate student paper in the Government and Politics Department.

 - MA Government and Politics, University of Maryland